uniface/plugin-samples/README.md

 Samples of custom worksheets for the Uniface 10.3 IDE, similar to those included in <https://community.uniface.com/display/DOW/Uniface+10.3+IDE+Utilities>.

 They can be used to explore how IDE add-ins work, or as a basis for adding features or building your own.
+See the [documentation](https://documentation.uniface.com/10/uniface/ide/customizingIDE/ideWorksheetPlugin/aboutWorksheetPlugIns.htm?tocpath=Managing%20Development%7CIDE%20Worksheet%20Plug-Ins%7C_____0) for more information on the IDE Worksheet Plugin API.

 ## Contents

 The supplied plugins currently include the following: